 - pinch of ground cloves

-- For the Crust: In a large bowl, whisk together the flour, salt, and sugar.
+- In a large bowl, whisk together the flour, salt, and sugar.

 - Add the butter pieces and toss in the flour until the butter is coated in flour.

 - With a pastry cutter, cut the butter into the flour mixture.
 Continue to cut the butter into the flour until most pieces are about pea-sized.
 (Do not allow the butter pieces to get smaller than pea-size.
 Larger pieces are better.)

 - Combine the water, ice, and vinegar in a bowl.

 - Add 1 to 2 tbs of the liquid at a time.
 Gently combine it with the flour mixture.
 Continue to add the liquid until a ball forms.

 - Divide the dough in half.

 - Flatten each piece of dough into a flat disk.
 Wrap in plastic wrap.

 - Combine the apple, blackberries, blueberries, lemon juice, lemon zest, sugars, cornstarch, cinnamon, cardamom, cloves and salt.

 - To Assemble the Pie: Roll out one piece of dough until it just fits the bottom of a 9-inch glass pie plate.